Nonsymmetric Reduction-based Algebraic Multigrid: Introduction

-\tcb{Here, we take a different, reduction-based approach to nonsymmetric AMG, appealing to the premise that certain ``ideal'' restriction and interpolation operators can lead to a reduction-based (nonsymmetric) AMG method.
-Although a reduction-based solver is not a new concept, here we recognize (i) an important class of linear systems for which reduction can be highly effective, and (ii) develop a theoretical framework explaining the convergence of nonsymmetric reduction-based AMG in norm.} First, background on sparse triangular systems, reduction, and reduction-based AMG is given in Section \ref{sec:background}.
-A novel convergence framework is then developed for nonsymmetric, reduction-based AMG in Section \ref{sec:analysis}, including sufficient conditions for $\ell^2$-convergence of error and residual, and a formal connection of reduction-based AMG to classical multigrid approximation properties. \tcb{In particular, the use of a restriction operator that differs from interpolation introduces new difficulties in building a stable coarse-grid correction, that is, one with norm $\sim O(1)$.
-Theory developed here indicates that one way to achieve this is by appealing to reduction principles for restriction, and building interpolation to capture right singular vectors associated with small singular values.
-Section \ref{sec:tri} then recognizes block-triangular and near-triangular matrices to be well-suited for reduction-based AMG, and discusses such operators in the context of discontinuous discretizations of advection.} In particular, for hyperbolic-type PDEs, a Neumann approximation to the ideal restriction operator ($n$AIR) provides an accurate, sparse approximation, and an AMG algorithm referred to as $n$AIR is developed based on this principle.
+Background on sparse triangular systems, reduction, and reduction-based AMG is given in Section \ref{sec:background}.
+A novel convergence framework is then developed for nonsymmetric, reduction-based AMG in Section \ref{sec:analysis}, including sufficient conditions for $\ell^2$-convergence of error and residual, and a formal connection of reduction-based AMG to classical multigrid approximation properties.
+Section \ref{sec:tri} then recognizes block-triangular and near-triangular matrices to be well-suited for reduction-based AMG, and discusses such operators in the context of discontinuous discretizations of advection.
+In particular, for hyperbolic-type PDEs, a Neumann approximation to the ideal restriction operator ($n$AIR) provides an accurate, sparse approximation, and an AMG algorithm referred to as $n$AIR is developed based on this principle.
 This is a similar approach to that developed in \cite{air2} ($\ell$AIR), but $n$AIR can offer setup-times that are orders of magnitude faster than $\ell$AIR in some cases.
 Steady state transport is used as a model problem, which arises in large-scale simulation of neutron and radiation transport \cite{Adams:2013to, Bailey:2009tk,Colomer:2013iv,Hawkins:2012wb, Park:2013ju}.
 Results in Section \ref{sec:results} show that $n$AIR outperforms current state-of-the art methods, and is able to attain an order-of-magnitude reduction in residual in only 1--2 iterations, even for high-order discretizations on unstructured grids.